Ghepes/zero-media-wordpress/README.md

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-2. After successful installation and activation, WordPress will redirects you to the External Image Replacer Wromo landing page.
+2. After successful installation and activation, WordPress will redirects you to the Zero Image Wordpress landing page.

 == Frequently Asked Questions ==